mtn/cocoa-eh-hugo-theme/README.md

 ## Features

-* Suited for blogging and personal webpages.
+Simple but complete, here are the main features of this theme :

 * Possibility to have sections with a header and a list of articles.
 * Possibility to have single pages.
-* Homepage with latest and best posts
+* Homepage with latest and best posts.
-* Syntax highlighting with hightlightjs.
+* Syntax highlighting with `hightlightjs`.
 * Progressive images.
 * Twitter cards support.
 * Disqus support.
 * Responsive and **blazing fast**.

+#### Typography

+The **typography** is what makes Cocoa-EH look cool, here are the fonts used :

+* Nexa Bold for the blog name, a strong and opinionated font
+* Raleway for the titles, light but clearly visible
+* Merriweather for the text, an awesome sans serif font to read without difficulties
+* Ubuntu Mono for the code

+#### Blazing fast

+Everything is made here to make the theme **really fast** to load : inline CSS, deferred Javascript, fonts loaded in an asynchronous way with replacement font when they're not loaded, etc. ...

+> With gzip enabled, this theme takes less than **400**ms to load entirely, and the content is readable at only **50**ms. Rank 99/100 on Pagespeed.

-#### Differences from the original Cocoa
+### Differences from the original Cocoa

 This theme is less minimalist than the original Cocoa, with some new features :